Advisory Council, staff and Membership

 Dawn Rutigliano, Child & Family Support Services

-Dennis McGrane, Yavapai County Attorney’s Office
+Dennis McGrane, YC Attorney’s Office

-Destiny Pyle, Terros Health
+Destiny Pyle, Terros

 Diane Ivan, Sage Counseling